nottaro/littleroot/content/11Chemistry/SolubilityPrecipitation.md

 	- Bromide: cream AgBr precipitate
 	- Iodide: yellow AgI precipitate

-## Isolating the Precipitate
+### Isolating the Precipitate
 - Precipitate from a precipitation reaction can be separated from the reaction mixture by filtration
+- A Buchner funnel and flask can be used to accelerate the process
+	- This apparatus uses a vacuum pump to draw the mixture through the filter
+	- The filtrate is finally washed and dried

+# More Solubility (Woo-hoo)

 ## Solubility
 - Concentration of a saturated solution